 The Roth East site is located in the Millican Valley with over 300 ft of unconsolidated alluvial deposits, resulting in lower excavation costs.
 These deposits are unlikely to provide any significant low permeability zones to retard vertical migration of fluids to groundwater.
-Estimated groundwater depth at the site is anticipated to be at least 450 ft bgs, based on 9 well logs within 2 miles.
+Estimated groundwater depth at the site is at least 500 ft bgs, based on 9 well logs within 3 miles.
 The onsite well (Powell Deep 1+ mi SW of development area) has very good quality and yield is better than nearby residential/stock wells.
 Due to the significant aquifer depth and arid conditions generating minimal leachate, the risks of groundwater contamination are low.